 - Super Summaries

 Your summary has a 2,000 character limit which is where you can stretch out a bit and go into the finer details of your career.
-Despite the larger character limit, you should keep your summary somewhere between 200-300 words that shows off your experience and makes you more credible to those viewing your profile.
+Despite the larger character limit, you should keep your summary somewhere between 200-300 words.
+Keep it short and interesting – there is absolutely no reason to use up every 2,000 characters.
+Include some bullet points or short facts you want people to know about you that shows off your experience and makes you more credible to those viewing your profile.
 Write this the same way you would respond to the common interview question: “Tell me about yourself.”
 Stay away from describing too much of your personal life.
+Remember that it will likely be an actual person looking at your profile, so don’t write your summary like you’re talking to a robot but at the same time, don’t write like you would a text to your best friend.
+Inject some humanity here and use conversational, professional language.

 - Fill it Out!